augustjanse/opencensus-java/report.md

 Project had build instructions in `CONTRIBUTING.md`.
 Following them with Java 13 gave an error.
 The file mentioned that the project uses Java 6, which isn't supported anymore. `openjdk-8-jdk` seemed to work, though.
 The local build then took 20 minutes on a laptop, but gave no errors.

+Problems with mockito was discovered when trying to assemble the program, errors generated was `java.lang.NumberFormatException: For input string: "0,000100"` this was solved by running the command:
+'export JAVA_TOOL_OPTIONS="-Duser.country=US -Duser.language=en"' which change locale.

 ## Complexity
 Running